Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 We started the trip in Asakusa and ended it in Asakusa — with matcha in hand both times.

-For dinner we wanted one of the famous pizza spots we'd saved, but it was a Friday night in Tokyo and every one of them was full.
-We picked an Italian place instead and dressed for date night — I always pack one dress for it and almost never use it, but Harshit pumps me up.
-The food was amazing, the tiramisu unreal.
-They charged extra for cutlery; when we mentioned that's exactly how it works in Italy, the owner lit up.
+Back at the hotel, suitcases reunited, the rain still drumming against the windows.
+For dinner we wanted one of the famous pizza places we'd been saving, but Friday night in Tokyo had every single one of them full.
+We pivoted to an Italian spot — OBICÀ — tucked into one of those polished, lantern-lit Tokyo streets that come alive on a Friday night, lined with quietly buzzing wine bars, izakayas, and small restaurants spilling laughter onto the pavement.
+Exactly the kind of pocket of the city you'd want to spend a date night in.
+We dressed up for it.
+I always pack one dress for date night and almost never use it, but Harshit pumps me up for these things.
+The place was lovely, the food was excellent, the tiramisu was unreal and the drinks were great.
+They charged extra for cutlery, and when the owner explained it almost apologetically and we told him it's exactly the same in Italy, he lit up.
 He sources his olive oil directly from Italy.
-I want to spend weeks in Sicily and Tuscany.
-We talked the whole trip over and realised how much of it would live in us forever.
+We talked about wanting to spend weeks in Sicily and Tuscany one day.
+We talked the whole Japan trip over and quietly realised how much of it would live in us forever.

-And then came the legendary Lawson incident.
-We had a few yen left in our Suica cards and some cash, and decided to spend the remainder.
+And then — the legendary Lawson Incident.
+We had a few yen left across our Suica cards and a small pile of cash, and we wanted to spend the whole lot before flying home.
+Lawson takes Suica, so in we went.
 Harshit picked up a matcha latte.
-Now in his head, the plan was perfectly clear: pay with two Suica cards, then cash, then another card — four payment methods for one bill.
+Now in his head, the plan was perfectly clear: pay from the first Suica, then the second Suica, then cash, then a fourth method if anything was still left to clear — four payment splits for one matcha latte.
 I do not think a single payment machine on this planet has been built for that combination.
+And I think that, apart from me, there is now exactly one other person in the world who will always remember Harshit — the cashier whose neurons he gently damaged that night.

-In the cashier's head, however, the plan was: one Suica, the rest in cash.
+In the cashier's head, the plan was simpler: one Suica, the rest in cash.
 He swiped a Suica, asked for cash — we didn't have enough.
-And once a Suica is swiped, the money is gone; you can't reverse it, you have to complete the transaction.
-After much back-and-forth, the cashier put in his own money to close the bill, then asked Harshit to pay him back from the second Suica — and we promptly got stuck in the exact same loop again.
-Eventually he gave up on us and just handed over the latte.
-We then tried to buy other things we didn't want just to balance the books.
-Even now, writing this, I laugh till my stomach hurts.
-The words don't do justice to it.
-We walked out, doubled over, and went back to the hotel for the final pack.
-Hotel weighing machine.
-Sleep.
+And once a Suica is swiped, that money is gone; you cannot reverse it, you have to complete the transaction.
+After much back-and-forth, the cashier put in his own money to close the bill, then asked Harshit to repay him from the second Suica, assuming there would be enough on it — and we promptly got stuck in the exact same loop again.
+Eventually he gave up on us entirely and just pushed the latte across the counter.
+So then, like the deeply responsible humans we are, we tried to buy other things we didn't even want, just to balance the books.
+Even writing this now, my stomach is hurting from laughing — I doubled over outside the store and laughed until it ached.
+Some moments simply don't translate to the page; this one will live in my head forever.
+We walked back to the hotel still chuckling, did the final pack, weighed our suitcases on the hotel scale, and slept.

 Tokyo is not one city.
 It's many cities stacked inside each other — each neighbourhood a different world, each street a different story.
 It doesn't overwhelm you; it invites you.
 And when you leave, you already know you'll come back.